 - Evil All Along: Is actually the Reaper Lord Lamde, manipulating Yusha to free the Evil Lords.

-- Faceless Goons: The only visual difference between him and other Brave Kingdom soldiers is that his armor is black and theirs is grey.
+- Faceless Goons: The only visual difference between him and other Brave Kingdom soldiers is that his armor is black with a winged helmet and theirs is grey.

 - Optional Party Member: He will only join if you give him the new sword.